 Introductory Volume to Systematic Theology

-- “Every theologian in entering upon his task has certain convictions which he cannot set aside at will, because he cannot eliminate himself” (p.
-64).
+- “Every theologian in entering upon his task has certain convictions which he cannot set aside at will, because he cannot eliminate himself” (page 64).

-- “God is the Incomprehensible One, infinitely exalted above all that is temporal; but in His names He descends to all that is finite and becomes like unto man” (p.
-47).
+- “God is the Incomprehensible One, infinitely exalted above all that is temporal; but in His names He descends to all that is finite and becomes like unto man” (page 47).

 - “Regeneration consists in the implanting of the principle of the new spiritual life in man, in a radical change of the governing disposition of the soul, which, under the influence of the Holy Spirit, gives birth to a life that moves in a Godward direction” (page 468).